Lexogen-Tools/idemux/README.rst

 can generally be used to demultiplex on any barcodes (as long as they are correctly supplied and in the fastq header), it shines when using it in combination with `Lexogen indices <https://www.lexogen.com/indexing/12nt-dual-indexing-kits/>`_, as it will correct common sequencing errors in the sequenced barcodes.
-This will allowing you to retain more reads from your sequencing experiment, without causing and bleed or potential cross contamination.
+This will allow you to retain more reads from your sequencing experiment, without causing and bleed or potential cross contamination.